fyv3n/FE-BHC-STUDENT/README.md

 ## Data Source
 All data is provided by mock data components for demonstration purposes, but the structure is ready for integration with real backend APIs.

-- **Class Dashboard:** Class data from `MockdataComponent`.
-- **Course Dashboard:** Class info, activities, resources, students, and teacher from `MockdataComponent`.
-- **Class Schedule:** Schedule from `classList` in mock data.
 - **Faculty Evaluation:** Faculty from `facultyList` in mock data; evaluation form is static.
 - **To-Do List:** Activities from mock data, grouped by subject.
 - **Login:** No backend authentication; navigation only.

 ## Component Details

-### Class Dashboard
-Provides an overview of all enrolled subjects as cards.
-Features search, quick navigation, and a responsive grid.
-Example subjects: CS Thesis Writing (LAB), Math 101, Physics 201, English Literature, History 101.

-### Course Dashboard
-A subject-specific hub with three tabs:
-- **Class Feed:** Announcements, posts, and discussions.
-- **Activities/Resources:** List of activities and resources for the subject.
-- **Student List:** Professor and enrolled students.

-### Class Schedule
-Weekly timetable view.
-Each day shows scheduled classes with subject, time, and room.
-If no class, a message is shown.

 ### Faculty Evaluation
 Students select a faculty member to evaluate, then fill out a form with ratings and open feedback.
 All questions are required.
 Data is static for demo.